-It can get hard to move around as most of the locals only speak Italian.
+It can get hard to move around especially in rural areas as most of the locals only speak Italian.
 Nonetheless, I assure you traveling in Italy is gratifying and enjoyable, to say the least.
 Here is a detailed guide for a planned one month in Italy.

 One month in Italy

 - Things to See in Trento